Effingham Academy

-Effingham Academy was founded on June 18, 1819 in Effingham, New Hampshire and opened in a new school building in 1820.
+Effingham Academy, also known as Effingham Union Academy, was founded on June 18, 1819 in Effingham, New Hampshire and opened in a new school building in 1820.
 Rev. Thomas Jameson A.M. was preceptor.
 A normal school for the training of teachers was established on the school building's second floor in 1830.
 James W. Bradbury, a Bowdoin graduate, headed it.
 After 1845 the building became a district schoolhouse.
 The school was in what is now the Lord's Hill Historic District.
 Alumni include Amos Tuck.
-The building is now a Effingham Historical Society property.
+The building is now an Effingham Historical Society property.
+The Academy is featured on a New Hampshire historical marker, number 83, in Effingham.